thongnt0208/basic-exam-taking-web/README.md

 - Save the answer to Local Storage

 ### Current drawbacks
+- There is no function for input personal information
 - Do not mix the answers
-- Do not handle Multiple choice
+- No lazy load
 - Do not UX Optimization
 - No handling submit when do not check all answers
-- No lazy load
+- No confirmation when submit

 ### Update real API